JavaScript seems to be disabled in your browser.

 Overview

-Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to use.
-A patented polymerizing procedure permanently merges the color to the polyester movie covering, removing the possibilities of color-layer separation and allows repositioning the covering on your design.
-UltraCote's special capability to both shrink and stretch make it superior to other coverings for walking around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to use.
+A trademarked polymerizing process permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows repositioning the covering on your model.
+UltraCote's unique capability to both diminish and stretch make it superior to other coverings for going around tight curves and wingtips.

 Adhesion to wood begins at 200 to 220 degrees F.